NavigationContentFooter

 ./easyrsa sign-req server server

-8. Generate the Diffie-Hellman parameters:
+2. Generate Diffie-Hellman parameters:

 ./easyrsa gen-dh

-openvpn --genkey secret ta.key
+openvpn --genkey secret /etc/openvpn/ta.key

-Configuring the OpenVPN server
+Configuring the OpenVPN Server

-cp pki/ca.crt pki/private/server.key pki/issued/server.crt ta.key /etc/openvpn/
+cp pki/ca.crt pki/private/server.key pki/issued/server.crt /etc/openvpn/

-2. Create the OpenVPN Server configuration file:
+2. Create the OpenVPN server configuration file:

 nano /etc/openvpn/server.conf